-We have audited the financial statements of Sequoia Economic Infrastructure Income Fund Limited (the "Company") for the period from 30 December 2014 (date of incorporation) to 31 March 2016 which comprise the statement of comprehensive income, the statement of changes in shareholders' equity, the statement of financial position, the statement of cash flows and the related notes.
+We have audited the financial statements of Sequoia Economic Infrastructure Income Fund Limited (the "Company") for the year ended 31 March 2017 which comprise the statement of comprehensive income, the statement of changes in shareholders' equity, the statement of financial position, the statement of cash flows and the related notes, comprising significant accounting policies and other explanatory information.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards.
 In our opinion, the financial statements:

-- give a true and fair view of the state of the Company's affairs as at 31 March 2016 and of its total comprehensive income for the period from 30 December 2014 (date of incorporation) to 31 March 2016; - have been properly prepared in accordance with International Financial Reporting Standards; and - comply with the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Company's affairs as at 31 March 2017 and of its total comprehensive income for the year ended 31 March 2017; - have been properly prepared in accordance with International Financial Reporting Standards; and - comply with the Companies (Guernsey) Law, 2008.